cdhgee/adpassword/README.md

 Configuration
 -------------

 Copy the sample config file in the config directory and rename it `config.xml`.
+The structure of this file is very straightforward:

+    config (root element)
+      domain
+        user
+        user
+      domain
+        user
+        user

+There is no limit to the number of domains that can be defined, or the number of users per domain.